Live2Create Leadership Academy

 PLP Family Review

-Four times per year, you sit down with your student and their coach to review the PLP together.
+Four times per year you sit down with your student and their coach to review the PLP together.
 Your student leads the conversation — they explain where they are, what they've done, and what they're working toward.
-These meetings are designed to leave you with clarity and direction, not anxiety.
+Coaches add context and honest assessment.
+These meetings are designed to leave your family with clarity and direction, not anxiety or surprises.

 Your Assessment Calendar — Put These on Your Calendar Now